Carnegie Mellon University

 Our goal is to create interventions to mitigate people’s confirmation biases and help them expand their perspectives.

-We read almost 12 papers on persuasive techniques to help us understand what helps counter cognitive bias.
+We read 12 papers on persuasive techniques to help us understand what helps counter cognitive bias.
+Here are the techniques we used:

 We incorporated the persuasive technique of distancing and obfuscating our goal by using an engaging narrative.
 Our plug-in is an immersive experience for the user, where they follow an alien as it learns and gathers information about the planet earth.
 On the way, the alien collects gadgets, grows and shares articles with friends.